 St. Gregory the Great.
 The Book of Pastoral Rule.
 Translated by George Demacopoulos.
 St. Vladimir’s Seminary Press, 2007.

 Neil, Bronwen and Matthew Dal Santo, editors.
 A Companion to Gregory the Great.
 Brill, 2013.

 CreditsTranscription by Alexandra ReiderTranslation by Alexandra ReiderEncoded in TEI P5 XML by Danny Smith

 Suggested citation: Anonymous.
 "On the Origin of the Pastoral Care."
-Translation and Introduction by Alexandra Reider.
+Trans.
+Alexandra Reider.
 Global Medieval Sourcebook. http://sourcebook.stanford.edu/text/origin-pastoral-care.
-Retrieved on April 16, 2021.
+Retrieved on June 06, 2023.